fbq('track', 'ViewContent');

 Optimism!
 My dad taught his players to believe in successful outcomes.
 "I can, and I will!"

 Empathy!
-My father taught his players to show empathy for the losing team, and on rare occasions the winning team.
+My father taught his players to show empathy for the losing team and, on rare occasions, the winning team.
 (Our team rarely lost!)

 Creativity!
 Although football players learn drills and plays, there are plenty of times on the field they need to think for themselves and create their own path.